Reproduction in Animals Questions and Answers Class 8

 - Binary fission

-Budding – In this type of a sexual reproduction and outgrows appears on the parents body.
+Budding – In this type of sexual reproduction and outgrows appear on the parent’s body.
 This outgrow is termed a bud.
-The bud gradually grows into a small individual and then detaches itself from the parents’ body.
+The bud gradually grows into a small individual and then detaches itself from the parent’s body.
 It continues to grow and live as a new individual in the environment.

 Binary fission- In this type of asexual reproduction, the nucleus of the parent’s body is divided into two nuclear after that the body is divided into two nuclei.
 After that, the body divides into two and each body part receives a nucleus.